 - If you change your start date after you have sent your Payment Activation form, you must immediately notify the university.

-- Award holders who have already submitted a Payment Activation form must inform the Scholarships and Fellowships Division of any such changes.
+- Award holders who have already submitted a Payment Activation form must send an email to email@example.com informing NSERC of any such changes.